Victor Jeman Academy

 Type conversion

-Why does it matter?
-Because you cannot do math with text:
+Why does that matter?
+Because you cannot do math on text:

 To transform a string into a number, you use: